clusterinthecloud/docs/source/infrastructure.rst

 That has defined the types and location of all the nodes we are installing.
 We need to tell OCI what OS to install onto the management machine which we do by setting ``ManagementImageOCID``.
 To decide what values to put in these, look at `OCI's list of images <https://docs.us-phoenix-1.oraclecloud.com/images/>`_.
+Note that at present, only the official Oracle Linux 7 image is supported.
 We will install the latest version of Oracle Linux onto each::

    ManagementImageOCID = {